andrewimpellitteri/awning_wo/docs/developer-guide/item-exclusion-feature.md

 ## Implementation Steps

 1. ✅ Document requirements (this file)
-2. ⏳ Decide on Option 1 vs Option 2
+2. ✅ Decided on Option 1 (InventoryKey tracking)
-3. ⏳ If Option 1: Create and run database migration
+3. ✅ Created and ran database migration (20251019_2216-47b99b554807_add_inventory_key_to_order_items.py)
-4. ⏳ Update models to include InventoryKey field
+4. ✅ Updated models to include InventoryKey field (WorkOrderItem, RepairWorkOrderItem)
-5. ⏳ Update backend to store InventoryKey when creating items
+5. ✅ Updated backend to store InventoryKey when creating items (utils/order_item_helpers.py)
-6. ⏳ Update edit templates to output InventoryKey in hidden fields
+6. ✅ Updated edit templates to output InventoryKey in hidden fields and data attributes
-7. ⏳ Update JavaScript to collect and track InventoryKeys
+7. ✅ Updated JavaScript to collect and track InventoryKeys (getExistingItemInventoryKeys())
-8. ⏳ Implement dynamic filtering in loadCustomerInventory()
+8. ✅ Implemented dynamic filtering in loadCustomerInventory()
-9. ⏳ Add event handlers for add/remove actions
+9. ✅ Added event handlers for add/remove actions (toggleItem(), toggleExistingItem(), removeExistingItem())
-10. ⏳ Test thoroughly with various scenarios
+10. ✅ Tested with pytest
 11. ⏳ Deploy and monitor

+## Implementation Summary

+**Completed**: The item exclusion feature is now fully implemented using Option 1 (InventoryKey tracking).

+**Key Changes**:
+- Database migration added `inventory_key` column to both `tblorddetcustawngs` and `tblreporddetcustawngs`
+- Backend stores InventoryKey when processing selected inventory items
+- Templates output InventoryKey as data attributes on existing item cards/checkboxes
+- JavaScript dynamically filters customer history based on:
+  - Items already in the work order (checked existing items)
+  - Items newly selected from customer history
+- Real-time refresh when items are added or removed

+**Files Modified**:
+- `/models/work_order.py` - Added InventoryKey field to WorkOrderItem
+- `/models/repair_order.py` - Added InventoryKey field to RepairWorkOrderItem
+- `/utils/order_item_helpers.py` - Store InventoryKey when processing items
+- `/templates/work_orders/edit.html` - Output InventoryKey in data attributes
+- `/templates/repair_orders/edit.html` - Output InventoryKey in data attributes
+- `/static/js/order-form-shared.js` - Dynamic filtering logic

 ## Questions/Decisions

-- **Decision needed**: Option 1 (InventoryKey tracking) vs Option 2 (Description+Material matching)?
+- ✅ **Decision**: Using Option 1 (InventoryKey tracking)
-- **Decision needed**: Should manually added items (not from inventory) also get an InventoryKey generated?
+- **Decision**: Manually added items (not from inventory) do NOT get an InventoryKey - they will have `null` or empty string
-- **Question**: What happens if an item exists in the work order but was deleted from inventory?
+- **Answer**: If an item exists in the work order but was deleted from inventory, the item remains in the work order (it's a snapshot) and won't appear in customer history (since it no longer exists in inventory)